Heisenberg1912/prod-builtattic/README.md

 npm run dev
 ```

 This runs the client and server concurrently.
-Environment variables for each workspace live in `client/.env` and `server/.env` while development values are provided in the new `*.env.example` files.
+Environment variables now live in a single `.env` at the repository root—copy `.env.example`, fill in your own secrets, and both apps will read from the same file.

 ## Production Deployment